-Gunmen abduct aide to Taraba deputy governor
+Gunmen Abduct aide to Taraba Deputy Governor

 From Sylvanus Viashima, Jalingo

-Gunmen on Tuesday abducted Alhaji Bala Baba, a Personal Assistant to the Taraba State Deputy Governor Alhaji Haruna Manu, barely two days after the Taraba State Chairman of the Nigerian Labor Congress (NLC) was abducted.
+Gunmen Yesterday abducted Mr Bala Baba a Personal Assistant to the Taraba State Deputy Governor ,Mr Haruna Manu, barely two days after the Taraba State Chairman of the Nigerian Labor Congress NLC was kidnapped.

-Confirming the abduction, police spokesperson ASP Reform Leha said an investigation was in top gear with the view to tracking down the criminals.
+Taraba State acting Police Public Relations Officer, ASP Reform Leha who confirmed the abduction of Baba ,said investigation was on top gear with the view to tracking the criminals

-A family source told our correspondent that Bala was abducted at his residence in Sabongari area of Jalingo at about 1:30 am on Tuesday by unknown men.
+A family source told our correspondent that Baba was abducted from his residence in Sabongari area of Jalingo at about 1.30 am of Tuesday by unknown men.

-According to the source, a large number of gunmen had invaded the area and started shooting sporadically for over 30 minutes before taking the government aide.
+According to the source, the gunmen in their large numbers invaded the area and started shooting up for over 30 minutes before taking away Baba.

-The source added that the gunmen dragged Baba and headed towards Gongon-Malik area of Jalingo and have not established communication with members of his family.
+He further disclosed that after his abduction, the gunmen dragged Baba and headed towards Gongon -Malik area of Jalingo, but have not established communication with members of his family.

 Click Here>>>>>>Anti-kidnap and anti-theft device for tracking and listening<<<<<<